 Positive behaviour will be acknowledged at every available opportunity.
 This may take the form of peer applause and positive recognition by individual staff.
-Best work may be highlighted with worker of the week, achievement stickers, and smiley face awards for behaviour or work.
+Best work or behaviour may be highlighted with house points, stickers and praise assembly certificates.
 Teachers can operate a system of rewards that suits their individual needs.
 These may include:

-- House points given by teachers/ Learning Support Assistants (LSA) for good work courteous behaviour. - Table points given by teachers to groups of children who work well together, tidy up efficiently, model good behaviour. - Class rewards e.g. marble in jar: reward for achieving class targets, individual awards such as star of the week. - Golden time Golden time is based on rewarding whole class cooperation.
-Within KS2 25 targets earned during a week will enable the whole class to have a 25 minutes golden time.
-Once a target has been achieved it cannot be taken away.
+- House points given by teachers/ Learning Support Assistants (LSA) for good work courteous behaviour. - Table points given by teachers to groups of children who work well together, tidy up efficiently, model good behaviour. - Class rewards e.g. marble in jar: reward for achieving class targets. - Golden time Golden time is based on rewarding whole class cooperation.
+Golden Time is no longer than 25 minutes per week.
 All class members participate in golden time if awarded.
+High standards are expected in order to achieve golden time